Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ### RPC Clients

-For each declared service, kRPC will generate an actual client implementation that can be used to send requests to a server.
+For each declared service, `kotlinx.rpc` will generate an actual client implementation that can be used to send requests to a server.
 You must not use generated code directly.
 Instead, you should use the APIs that will provide you with the instance of your interface.